 If it seems crazy that such people would consider themselves fans, take mental stock, yourself.
 Have you actually read every writer, heard every singer, and viewed the work of every filmmaker for whom you have a reasonably positive feeling?
 I'd bet good money that more than one person has approached Ann Coulter to tell her what fans they are, and to encourage her to keep giving hell to those damned conservatives.

 10 of them will unsettle you whether you're sensitive or not.
-They'll go too far with their feigning, to the point of open hostility.
-They try to provoke attention - any attention.
+They'll go too far with their indifference feigning, to the point of open hostility (this is the deal with haters).
+They want to provoke attention - any attention.
 If you'll show them the slightest kindness, they'll fall all over you....and in that, too, they'll go to far, making you wish you'd kept ignoring them.

 5 of them are egotists who feel challenged by your very existence.
 Their being fans of you, but not vice versa, is an asymmetry which they can only blame on you.
 They can only surmise that you're an arrogant, stuck-up, conceited asshole...before you've even said a word.
 They will put everything they've got into taking you down a notch, because, really, who do you think you are, anyway?